• Skip to primary navigation

 Cider Glazed Ham Pin Image

-Juicy, double smoked ham with a cider glaze on it makes this easy ham recipe ideal for entertaining guests especially at the holidays.
-This Glazed Ham easy, delicious and always a show stopper with its glaze spiced with cinnamon and ginger that’s perfectly sweet from the molasses.
-Smoked it in your electric smoked or baked it in the oven, either way it’s delicious.
+Juicy, double smoked ham with a cider glaze on it makes this easy ham recipe ideal for entertaining guests, especially at the holidays.
+This Glazed Ham is easy, delicious and always a show stopper.
+Smoke in your electric smoker or bake in the oven, either way it’s delicious.

 Want to save this recipe?
 Enter your email below and we'll send the recipe straight to your inbox!